adempiere/adempiere-ui-gateway/README.md

   The database contents are kept always persistently on the host.
 - *postgresql/backups*: directory on host used as the mounting point for the backups/restores from the Postgres container.
   Here the seed file for a potential restore can be copied.
-  The name of the seed can be defined in *env_template*.
+  The name of the seed can be defined in *env_template.env*.
   The seed is a backup file created with psql.
   If there is a seed, but a database exists already, there will be no restore.
   This directory is useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.